Mystics versus Grampound Road at Grampound Road, 25th July 2010

 Kerpow!
 Alas, in the field, one fabulous sliding effort on the boundary brought some frankly unsporting shouts of "foot over the line! four!" from the Mystic travelling circus, causing confusion to umpires and scorers alike.
 Not sure Grampound Road appreciated this, following it up with a bouncer.
 Memo to circus: wait for the umpire to enquire?

 The Managers League then reared its ugly head as Pete went out to umpire.
-Turning to the next two padded up - myself and Grumpy - he pointed to us both and deadpanned "in my team - in my team - safe."
+Turning to the next two padded up - myself and my brother - he pointed to us both and deadpanned "in my team - in my team - safe."
 Trouble with deadpan humour, you never quite know...

 With Matt delivering classy off drives and cover drives, lifting a few, and Ern more than ticking over, on came Vandersay, bowling quick flat leg breaks, every one landing exactly where long tall Matt could just reach out to, and where short little me wouldn't be able to - great.
 Couldn't wait to get out there.